 Find it: 325 Dalhousie St., ottawa.andaz.hyatt.com

-The vibe: If you haven’t heard of this buzz-worthy hotel, you’ve probably been living under a rock.
-This upscale spot has been all the rage recently and for a good reason.
-From the rooftop bar boasting views of the ByWard Market to the minimalist décor, you’ll understand why this hotel has been the talk of the town (and the country).
+The vibe: From the rooftop bar boasting views of the ByWard Market to the minimalist décor, you’ll understand why this upscale hotel has been the talk of the town (and the country).

-What to do: Take your after-dinner drinks to new heights with the hotel’s seriously chic Copper and Spirit Sights rooftop bar with sweeping views of downtown, the Parliament Buildings and the winding Ottawa River.
+What to do: While some amenities are currently closed (like the fitness center and bar service), a visit to the hotel’s seriously chic Copper and Spirit Sights rooftop bar with sweeping views of downtown, the Parliament Buildings and the winding Ottawa River is a must when safety regulations allow.

 Arc The Hotel